FREQUENTLY ASKED QUESTIONS

 CAn I bring gifts for the communities or for el porvenir staff?

-The fee you pay to participate in the workgroup will pay for the materials of construction for the community’s water or sanitation project, and this donation is your gift to the community.
-Some work groups have made a gift of sports equipment such as baseballs, gloves and bats, to the entire community.
+The fee you pay to participate with the work group will pay for the materials of construction for the community’s water or sanitation project, and this donation is your gift to the community.
 Please do not bring individual gifts for people in the community where you will work.
+If you wish to give a gift to the community, it is better purchased in country.

 What is the baggage allowance per person?

 Please see the airline's web page to confirm allowances for number, dimensions and weight, as it varies between airlines.
-We recommend you pack light and bring only what you can carry yourself.
+Please pack light and bring only what you can carry yourself.

 what is your payment and refund policy?

 All trip payments are due 45 days prior to departure.
-Should you need to cancel more than 30 days prior to departure, your fee will be refunded less a $50 per person administration fee.
+Should you need to cancel more than 30 days prior to departure, your fee will be refunded less your $250 per person deposit.
 If you cancel 30-15 days prior to departure, 50% of your fee will be refunded.
 Cancellation within 14 days of the trip results in a 25% refund.
-All cancellation fees can be designated as a donation to your group's project.
+All cancellation fees will be designated as a donation to your group's project.
 In the interest of the safety of all concerned, El Porvenir reserves the right to cancel a group trip, in which case all fees paid to El Porvenir are fully refundable.

 Airfare refunds will be processed through the airline.
 Please see their rules and regulations for details.